 All students in the TRU BEd Program are expected to demonstrate high standards in all aspects of written and spoken English.

 A candidate for admission to the program may be asked to take a test of competence in oral English prior to admission or at any time during the program.
 A student unable to pass the test will be asked to undertake remedial work in spoken English.
 At any time during program studies, if it becomes evident that the standard of spoken English is unsatisfactory, a student may be asked to take an oral test determined by the program faculty and undertake remedial work in spoken English.
 The additional cost of this remedial work with be borne by the student.

 How long do I have to complete the program?

-The Teacher Education Program must be completed in its entirety within a four-year period.
-Students who do not complete the program within this time limit may submit a new application.
-If they are readmitted, they will not receive advance credit for courses completed previously.
+The Bachelor of Education program must be completed in its entirety within a four-year period.
+Students who do not complete the program within this time limit would be required to submit a new application.
+If they are readmitted, they will not receive credit for courses completed previously.